KoreTeknology/AIR-Plugins-GUI-Design-for-MPC-Software/Documentation/DOCUMENTATION.md

 # Full Documentation

-If you are interested to create your own theme, i suggest you to go to my [Tutorial](TUTORIAL-HYPE.md) about the re-design of the already famous plugin **"HYPE"**.
+If you are interested to create your own theme, i suggest you to go to my [Beginners Tutorial](TUTORIAL-SOLINA.md) or the [Advanced Tutorial](TUTORIAL-HYPE.md) about the re-design of the already famous plugins, included into the last Akai MPC software version 2.10.
 Otherwise, you can just download the themes and install them, following the included **"README.txt"** file in each theme folder.

 ---